talwrii/obsidian-header-navigation/README.md

 This is a header navigation plugin for the markdown editor called Obsidian.
 This plugin lets you quickly navigate between headers and fold them.
-It provides a command to toggle folding of a header.
+It provides a command to toggle the folding of a header.

 It is a third-party plugin and has no affiliation with the Obsidian editor.